Fran-cis-co/The-Archives/README.md

 Any resources I link will be given credit to the posters I acquired it from.
 If any of the given credit is incorrect, please feel free to contact me letting me know that way I can update it.

+I'm sure there are other websites that are similar to this one that I am creating.
+However, I would like to get the practice in on creating a React project along with just being motivated to work on something.

 # Disclaimer

 I do not own any part of Destiny 2 or the IP of Destiny.
 All the rights go to the developer Bungie.
 This is merely a fan project and I do not make any income from this.